andrewdong14/crowdware/README.md

 # crowdware

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+This application was built by JHipster tools & frameworks, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 ## Development